CSteen57/SteenDesk_Help_Desk_Simulation/Helpdesk_Tickets/Tickets/Ticket001_User_Cannot_Access_Shared_Drive.md

 Confirmed:

 - Kelly Kapoor could sign into the domain successfully.
-- The Sales drive was mapped as `S:`.
+- The Sales shared drive was mapped as `S:`.
 - The initial access attempt returned a permissions error.
 - Kelly was missing from the required `Sales_Users` security group.
 - Kelly was added back to the `Sales_Users` security group.
 - Group Policy refreshed successfully.
-- Kelly could open the Sales drive successfully after remediation.
+- Kelly could open the Sales shared drive successfully after remediation.

 ---